OllieJT/schemeta/README.md

 </h1>

 <p align="center">
-  Schemeta streamlines & simplifies the creation of web metadata, making it easier to leverage standards such as <a href="https://ogp.me">OpenGraph</a>, and <a href="https://json-ld.org">JSON-LD</a>.
+  Schemeta streamlines & simplifies the creation of web metadata,<br />
+  making it easier to leverage standards such as <a href="https://ogp.me">OpenGraph</a>, and <a href="https://json-ld.org">JSON-LD</a>.
 </p>